tjjones6/Physics-361-Final-Project/README.md

-# Deep Learning on Reduced Manifolds: Data-Driven Reconstruction of Turbulent Thermal-Fluid Systems via POD and Neural Networks
+# Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Thermal Convection Problems

 ## Overview